-Help parents obtain log-in information for ARIS parent link:
+Help parents obtain log-in information for NYC Schools accounts:

-Be sure to keep an accurate record of the number and names of parents who participate in parent teacher conferences.
-All reports on parent-teacher conference attendance should be submitted using this online survey by Friday, December 7, 2012, for the 2012 fall term report, and Friday, May 3, 2013, for the spring term report.
-Please contact the Division of Family and Community Engagement with any questions by calling 212-374-4118 or e-mailing FACE@schools.nyc.gov.
+Be sure to keep an accurate record of the number of parents who participate in parent- teacher conferences.
+All parent-teacher conference attendance should be reported on the Parent Coordinator Activity Report during the week in which it was held.
+Please contact the Division of Family and Community Engagement at 212-374-4118 or FACE@schools.nyc.gov.

 Schedule a Parents' Social Hour:

 - Provide refreshments and make this a "getting to know you" session for parents.